The Nurse HerbalistTM

-This course narrows the educational gap between what nurses may know about herbs and the actual integration and application of herbalism following the nursing’s scientific processes.
+This course narrows the educational gap between what nurses may know about herbs and the actual integration and application of herbalism following nursing’s scientific processes.

 The course includes 3 one-hour, asynchronous classes for 3 CNE credits with colorful slides and narration for students to learn at their own pace.

-Course 1 - History
+Class 1 - History

 of Nurse Herbalism